-The Cathedral of the Holy Trinity is home to two parishes: Parish of Québec and la Paroisse de Tous les Saints.
-Smaller than Basilica-Cathedral Notre-Dame-de-Québec, the cathedral features impressive stained glass windows and architectural details, as well as a silver communion set which was ordered by King George III.
+The Cathedral of the Holy Trinity is home to two parishes: Parish of Quebec and la Paroisse de Tous les Saints.
+Smaller than Basilica-Cathedral Notre-Dame-de-Quebec, the cathedral features impressive stained glass windows and architectural details, as well as a silver communion set which was ordered by King George III.
+Take a guided tour!

 CHALMERS-WESLEYS UNITED CHURCH

 20, RUE DAUPHINE

 Built between 1818 and 1820, the Jesuit chapel was designed by François Baillairgé and lies on the former grounds of the Jesuit College.
 Upon completion of construction, the chapel was served by priests from Notre-Dame Basilica-Cathedral until the Jesuits returned to Quebec in 1842.

 In 1992, a centre for homeless youth, Maison Dauphine, was built next to the chapel, but the centre closed around 2010 and a charity, Carrefour d’Action Interculturelle was established on the ground floor, below the chapel.
 Today the charity helps migrants when they arrive in Québec.

 Originally built by the Canadian Pacific Railway in the 19th century, Château Frontenac is now owned by Fairmont Hotels & Resorts – and therefore it is not a locally owned business.
 That being said, over the years Château Frontenac has become synonymous with Quebec City.
 Hundreds of thousands of photos are taken of Château Frontenac each year – if you visit Quebec City and leave without taking a photo of the château, can you say you were truly there? – from vantage points around the city and across the Saint-Lawrence river.